The Birth of Quantum Mechanics and the Dirac Equation: A few forgotten methods from the birth of quantum mechanics

-Even ruff classification of the methods of the Dirac equation derivation considered in [7] leads readers for two different groups of approaches.
-Appealing to the factorization of the Klein--Gordon equation and other methods, which suggested completely other ideas.
-The second group is preferable for us both in the review [7] and here.
+A rough classification of the methods for deriving the Dirac equation surveyed in~\cite{Real-7} reveals two broad groups of approaches: those that appeal to the factorization of the Klein--Gordon equation, and those that proceed by other means.
+In what follows, we concentrate on the second group.